 - Set two small bowls side by side, one with a scoop of brown mixed with the five spice, one with water.
 Separate the egg roll wrappers you are going to use, one per half banana.

-- Continue to cook until the caramel turns an even amber color then remove from the heat and let stand for about 30 seconds.
+- Swirl the liquid around the pan (do not stir from this point on), so that the caramel doesn’t burn.
+Continue to cook until the caramel turns an even amber color.
+Then remove from the heat and let it stand for about 30 seconds.

-- Stir the mixture with a spatula scraping the sides of the pot and combining all the ingredients, again be careful.
+- Add the heavy cream.
+Be cautious when pouring the heavy cream into the mixture.
+Stir the mixture with a spatula scraping the sides of the pot and combining all the ingredients.

 - Add the butter and stir until combined.
-As you stir you will see the caramel come to the consistency that you want and look like caramel.
+As you stir, you will see the caramel come to the consistency that you want and look like caramel.

 - Let the mixture cool down for a few minutes and then drizzle over your banana spring rolls.
 This recipe makes about 1 1/4 cups.